 To get deployed in BitLife, you must first join the army via the jobs tab.
 After this, deployments will happen randomly after you hit the age button.
 Before joining the military, however, I highly recommend having high health, athletics, and discipline first.
 This is, so you have an easier time getting promotions.
 Once you have levels in all three stats, feel free to join the army whenever.

 After you join the army, you will get deployed at some point, and when it happens, you will need to play a mini-game similar to Minesweeper.
 We have a guide for this too, don't worry!

 How to survive deployment in BitLife - Minesweeper guide

-Unfortunately, your first move is always up to random chance.
-You might just hit a mine, and there's just nothing you can do about it.
-I generally start out with one of the corner tiles, you are hoping to open up a larger mass of squares.
-You will want to just randomly hit squares until you are able to make a determination precisely on where a mine will be.
-You will now see some numbers, but what do these mean...
+Your first move when playing the mini-game is always up to random chance.
+I like to start out with one of the corner tiles, hoping to open up a larger mass of squares.
+Then, I tend to just randomly hit squares until I am able to make a determination precisely on where a mine will be.

 We now have a 1 on the right side touching only one tile so we know that's a mine.
-On the left, we have a 2 that's only touching two tiles which makes both of those left ones mines.
+On the left, we have a 2 that's only touching two tiles.
+This makes both of those left one's mines.
 That leaves us with two safe tiles that we can tap on to open up further options!

 That's how you would complete a full deployment game.
 It can sometimes get a bit more difficult because of the size of the board.
 That seems to be randomly decided, and it doesn't change much other than adding more mines.